darnocer/blog/content/blog/clear-communication.md

 ## <span className="list-heading">Learn the shared language of your project</span>
 To the best of your ability, especially when working with developers or on a more technical project, try to actually learn the correct words to reference what you're talking about so that everyone can have a shared language.
 This ensures everyone is actually having the same conversation.

-I work as a website manager, so some examples might be:
+I work as a website manager, so some examples of platform-specific terminology might be:
-* Platform-specific terminology:
 - Wordpress - Custom Post Type (CPT), Advanced Custom Field (ACF), module
 - Webflow - Component, CMS Collection
 - Sitecore - Item, template
 - Drupal - Paragraph, Content Type

 - - -

+[^1]: [Google's Introduction to Technical Writing](https://developers.google.com/tech-writing/one/short-sentences) has some great examples on writing short, clear sentences.
-[^1]: [Don't Reply All](https://www.amazon.com/Dont-Reply-All-Tactics-Communication-ebook/dp/B018MGHZWO/ref=sr_1_1?crid=27EBP8686NXSX&keywords=don%27t+reply+all+book&qid=1700849465&sprefix=don%27t+reply+all%2Caps%2C134&sr=8-1) is a super short, quick, tactical read on writing better emails.
+[^2]: [Don't Reply All](https://www.amazon.com/Dont-Reply-All-Tactics-Communication-ebook/dp/B018MGHZWO/ref=sr_1_1?crid=27EBP8686NXSX&keywords=don%27t+reply+all+book&qid=1700849465&sprefix=don%27t+reply+all%2Caps%2C134&sr=8-1) is a super short, quick, tactical read on writing better emails.